OCA/partner-contact/partner_qr/README.rst

    section
 3. Select the information you want to export
 4. Point your Phone camera to the QR Code

-5. Click on *"Add to contacts"* on your Phone
+   1. Click on *"Add to contacts"* on your Phone

+5. If needed, click on the *"Download this QR Code"* button to start a download

 Bug Tracker
 ===========